 The residential development can be adequately served by local convenience and neighbourhood shopping facilities, schools, trails, parks, recreation facilities and public transit.

-The proposed development can be serviced with appropriate commercial, recreational and institutional uses to meet everyday needs of residents.
-Commercial, recreational and institutional uses within proximity to the site include:
+The proposed development can be serviced with appropriate commercial, recreational and institutional uses to meet the every day needs of residents.
+Commercial, recreational and institutional uses within close proximity include: